-In the case of suspected plagiarism, students will be required to provide evidence that all unacknowledged work is entirely their own.
-Such evidence might include but is not limited to the student:
+In the case of suspected malpractice, a malpractice investigation will be led by the relevant Head Teacher with guidance from the relevant Deputy Principal.
+In this, students will be required to provide evidence that all suspected work is entirely their own.